Correlators are simpler than wavefunctions: Expanding the correlator

-Now, due to the absolute value operator in the sum of $s_e$, even for tree level the cross terms no longer vanish, given that the integral is not odd.
-However, we can still apply the same solution that we had for loops, we add an edge between any two sites and then we can lower the powers of $s_e$ by the action of a single differential operator.
-Then, the $\mathcal{O}(\mathcal{E}_G^2)$ term is the following:
+Due to the absolute value operator in the sum of $s_e$, even for tree level the cross terms no longer vanish.
+However, we can still apply the solution we used for loops, we add an edge between any two sites and then we can lower the powers of $s_e$ by the action of a single differential operator.
+The $\mathcal{O}(\mathcal{E}_G^2)$ term becomes the following:

-Beyond $\mathcal{O}(\mathcal{E}_G^2)$ the coefficients become complicated polynomials of $x_v$, and it is no longer clear whether we can obtain them by acting with a differential operator on an amplitude.
+Beyond $\mathcal{O}(\mathcal{E}_G^2)$ the coefficients become complicated polynomials of $\bar{x}_v$, and it is not clear whether we can obtain them by acting with a differential operator on an amplitude.

 {\bf Partial energy pole expansion}---The correlator also admits a simple expansion around the partial energy poles.
 For a fixed connected subgraph $\mathfrak{g}$, we rescale all variables that appear in the pole as follows: